na-na-hi/renget/archive/cpu-lora.md

   - This is an artificial multiplier for the batch size.
 Using gradient accumulation basically runs more batches in series (instead of in parallel), which provides the same quality benefit as increasing the batch size.
 This process is slower, but uses much less RAM.
 - `--adam-iter N`: Maximum number of Adam optimization iterations for each batch (default 256)
   - This is the number of iterations the training will run for.
 Each iteration runs one `--batch` of examples from your training data, so you'll probably want to set this to an integer multiple of your training data, divided by your `--batch` size.
 For example, if you have 512 training samples, and a batch size of 8, you could set this to 64, 128, 192, etc.
-  -  Other programs use ["epochs"](https://blog.runpod.io/the-effects-of-rank-epochs-and-learning-rate-on-training-textual-loras/), which are calculated based on the number of training samples, the batch size, and the number of iterations.
+  -  Other programs use ["epochs"](https://blog.runpod.io/the-effects-of-rank-epochs-and-learning-rate-on-training-textual-loras/) which are how many times all samples are processed.
+For example 2 epochs would indicate that each sample was processed twice.
-    - If you want to convert epoch's to iterations, do: `(training samples / batch size) * epochs`
+    - If you want to convert epoch's to iterations, do: `(epochs * training samples) / batch size`
   - Example: `--adam-iter 30`
+- `--epochs N`: Maximum number epochs to process. (default -1)
+  - READ THIS DESCRIPTION: Training will stop when `--adam-iter` is reached OR `--epochs` is reached (if `--epochs` is set).
+If you don't set `--adam-iter` to a large enough number when using `--epochs`, training could stop much earlier than you expect.
+  - When using `--fill-with-next-samples` the number of samples processed depends on the sample shuffling and sample sizes, so it may not be easy to calculate the exact number for `--adam-iter`.
+If you want to process all samples twice, 1000 examples, and a batch size of 4, you would do something like `--adam-iter 500 --epochs 2` (i.e., `iters`: 2 * 1000 / 4, `epochs`: 2).
+  - Example: `--adam-iter 2000 --epochs 2`

 !!! info After all of the training data has been seen once (1 epoch), finetune will reshuffle your training examples, which results in batches with different samples.